confluentinc/examples/kubernetes/README.md

 # Overview

-This section of the examples repository will contain a variety of uses cases leverging [Confluent Operator](https://docs.confluent.io/current/installation/operator/index.html)  to deploy and manage Confluent Platform.
+This section of the examples repository will contain a variety of demos showcasing various uses cases leverging [Confluent Operator](https://docs.confluent.io/current/installation/operator/index.html) to deploy and manage Confluent Platform.

 # Demo List
 | Demo     | Info |